-Located in Douglas County, Wisconsin and containing around 47,000 acres, Brule River State Forest is a great RV destination that offers exceptional recreational opportunities.
-Originally opened as a state park in 1907, the forest has a rich history in Wisconsin and is the second oldest park found within the state.
-Brule River State Forest contains all 44 miles of the famous Bois Brule River, which is known as one of the best rivers east of the Mississippi.
-Before becoming a state park, Native American tribes and French voyageurs later on used the river as a link between Lake Superior and the Mississippi.
+Located in Douglas County, Wisconsin and spanning almost 47,000 acres, Brule River State Forest is a great RV destination offering exceptional recreational opportunities.
+Originally opened as a state park in 1907, the forest has a rich history in Wisconsin, and it holds the title as the second oldest park found within the state.
+Brule River State Forest covers all 44 miles of the famous Bois Brule River, which is known as one of the best rivers east of the Mississippi.
+Before becoming a state park, Native American tribes and, later on, French voyageurs used the river as a link between Lake Superior and the Mississippi River.

-Since the park is so large there are so many different activities that you can do during your stay.
-The park contains a 16-mile stretch of the North Country National Scenic Trail, eight miles of Lake Superior shoreline and 32 miles of snowmobile and winter ATV trails.
-The park also has four distinct habitats (coniferous bog, upland pine barrens, sand country and clay plain uplands) which is a haven for a very diverse range of animals.
+Because of the it's expansiveness, the park offers a plethora of activities that you can do during your stay.
+The park contains a 16-mile stretch of the North Country National Scenic Trail, eight miles of Lake Superior shoreline, and 32 miles of snowmobile and winter ATV trails.
+The park also has four distinct habitats: coniferous bog, upland pine barrens, sand country and clay plain uplands; all of which serve as a haven for a truly diverse range of wildlife and foliage.

-There are two campgrounds found in Brule River State Forest that provide RV-friendly camping.
-Bois Brule campground has 17 non-powered sites and Copper Range campground has 15 sites available for you to use.
+There are two campgrounds found in Brule River State Forest that provide RV-friendly camping without electricity.
+Bois Brule campground has 17 non-powered sites, and Copper Range campground has 15 sites available for you to use.
 Peak season in Brule River State Forest runs from May until mid-October.

 RV Rentals in Brule River State Forest

 Transportation in Brule River State Forest